Partial federal government shutdown

 By funding startup costs, the Health Care Authority (HCA) intends to improve the availability and quality of crisis intervention services, ultimately contributing to the overall safety and well-being of affected individuals.
 Additionally, the establishment of the 988 Suicide & Crisis Lifeline supports behavioral health interventions facilitating immediate access to assistance.
 Endorsed teams will serve as the primary responders in their regions, providing onsite intervention for behavioral health emergencies.

-This is an optional payment provided to teams that have received an endorsement from HCA and are able to meet the time requirements outlined in RCW 71.24.903 (10).
-These payments are in addition to-and greater than-the enhanced rate, and are provided to teams quarterly for those that participate.
-Learn more about the supplemental performance payment.
+This is an optional payment earned by teams that have received an endorsement from HCA and are able to meet the time requirements outlined in RCW 71.24.903 (10).
+These payments are in addition to-and greater than-the endorsement payments, and are provided to teams quarterly for those that participate.

 Engrossed Second Substitute House bill 1134 passed in 2023 in response to the need for more accessible and effective behavioral health emergency services within our state.
 The establishment of the 988 moves toward improving behavioral health intervention and ensuring access to immediate support over the phone.
 The bill seeks to improve in-person responses with the creation of the endorsement program.
 This program creates endorsed mobile rapid response crisis team (MRRCT) and establishes a new type of team, community-based crisis teams (CBCT).